jwbowers/KidsAppsAndOpportunities/README.md

 # Math

-For math: My favorite math books are these ones https://www.beastacademy.com/   They are not easy — but pose fulfilling and interesting challenges.
+ - Workbooks: My favorite math books are these ones https://www.beastacademy.com/   They are not easy — but pose fulfilling and interesting challenges.

-Our favorite math ipad apps are by this group: http://www.dragonboxapp.com/ Even our kindergartener is able to play them.
+ - Apps: Our favorite math ipad apps are by this group: http://www.dragonboxapp.com/ Even our kindergartener is able to play them.

 # Video

-The new electric company
+- The new electric company
-Sesame street.
+- Sesame street.

-Wild Kratts
+- Wild Kratts

 ## Older Kids
-Avatar the last Airbender
+- Avatar the last Airbender
-Korra
+- Korra

 # Books

-Wee Free Men -- Terry Pratchett
+- Wee Free Men and the Tiffany Aching Series by Terry Pratchett
-Princess Cimorene
+- The Princess Cimorene series (technically the Enchanted Forest Chronicles) by Patricia Wrede